Their Ministry Focus

 Rhonda’s journey with the exploitation of women and children began in 1994 at a time in Russia’s history when she witnessed the most vulnerable being preyed upon by unscrupulous opportunists.
 In Berlin, she became involved with women in forced prostitution, working with Neustart, a faith-based German organization in Berlin.
 The café, located directly in the main prostitution area, provides women with a safe place to receive compassionate care for their physical, spiritual, and emotional needs.
 “As I became more deeply involved with the women who frequent our café,” writes Rhonda,” I saw a gap that needed filling: a team of experts to help in transitioning women who want out of prostitution into a healthy, free, sustainable life.
 God called me to find a way to fill this gap.
-This is when Pink Door Berlin was birthed.
+This is when this new ministry was birthed.
 Our mission is to open doors for women to live their best possible life story, the story God created them to live.”

 Give online or call Global Strategy at 800-848-2464.